browserpass/browserpass-legacy/README.md

 Click on the username or password buttons to copy them to clipboard.
 Keyboard shortcuts are also available, use <kbd>Ctrl+C</kbd> to copy password of the selected entry and <kbd>Shift+C</kbd> to copy the username.

+## Options

+Open settings to configure browserpass:

+- Right click on the lock icon > "Options".
+- Find the browserpass in the list of extensions in your browser > "Options".

+The list of currently available options:

+- `Auto-submit the form`: make browserpass automatically submit the login form for you.

 ## Security

 Browserpass aims to protect your passwords and computer from malicious or fraudulent websites.